 Montgomery is located in Texas with close access to Sam Rayburn Reservoir, Toledo Bend Reservoir, Caddo Lake, and Lake Palestine, where large East Texas impoundments with forested shorelines creates a waterfront environment that requires purpose-built shoreline structures.
 Seasonal water level changes, boat traffic wake, and the general wave fetch on larger water bodies near Montgomery accelerate deterioration of docks, bulkheads, and retaining walls that aren't built to the right specifications.
 Getting the design right from the start saves significant repair costs over the life of any waterfront structure near Montgomery.

-The east Texas reservoir system near Montgomery - Sam Rayburn, Toledo Bend, Lake Fork, Lake Tawakoni - each has its own permit authority and seasonal water level schedule.
-Sandy or clay substrate varies by site, and identifying the correct permit authority for each specific water body is essential before any project begins near Montgomery.
+The east Texas reservoir system near Montgomery - Sam Rayburn, Toledo Bend, Lake Fork, Lake Tawakoni - each has its own construction authority and seasonal water level schedule.
+Sandy or clay substrate varies by site, and identifying the correct construction authority for each specific water body is essential before any project begins near Montgomery.

 Shore Protect Team delivers Marine Building Services in Montgomery, TX near Montgomery on east Texas lakes including Toledo Bend, Lake Fork, Sam Rayburn, and Lake Tawakoni.
-We build dock systems for the specific water level schedule of each reservoir, construct shoreline protection systems, and coordinate permit applications with the applicable authority.
+We build dock systems for the specific water level schedule of each reservoir, construct shoreline protection systems, and coordinate required coordination with the applicable authority.

 Shore Protect Team offers free site consultations for waterfront property owners.
 Send your location and photos and we will outline the construction approach and materials right for your shoreline.